alejandrorivera22/empleosapp/README.md

   **empleos.ruta.cv=/home/youruser/empleosapp/filescv/**

 ### 4. Sample Images
-- **Important:** You must copy these images into the folder you defined in ciena.ruta.images so the application can display them correctly at runtime.
+- **Important:** You must copy these images from src/main/resources/copy/images to the folder defined in empleos.ruta.images and these CVs from src/main/resources/copy/files-cv to the folder defined in empleos.ruta.cv so that the application can display them correctly at runtime.

 ### 5. Start MySQL
 - docker-compose up -d